SyntheticDreams/zisa-x/README.md

 ```
 pip install git+https://github.com/SyntheticDreams/zisa-x
 ```

+This was developed and tested in Linux, though it should work in Windows with some extra effort.
+We'll improve the Windows installation process ASAP!

 #### Usage:
 ```
  zisax.py [-h] [--d0 D0] [--d1 D1] [--tpa TPA] [--trace] [--debug] [--iotest] rom nvram